Why did Germans immigrate to Brazil 200 years ago? – DW – 07/23/2024

 In January 1824, a ship named Argus arrived at the port of Rio de Janeiro with around 280 people on board.
 It was the first ship carrying Germans "in the service of the Brazilian Empire."
 The new arrivals settled in the states of Santa Catarina and Rio Grande do Sul, and on July 25, 1824, established the city of Sao Leopoldo, named after the Brazilian Emperor's Austrian wife Leopoldine.
 In fact, she had campaigned for the recruitment of Germans to Brazil.

-The South American country had moved on from being a Portuguese colony just two years prior and the decision by Emperor Dom Pedro I to take in the immigrants was not just a goodwill gesture.
-He wanted them to fight, if necessary, against Brazil's enemies, but above all he needed settlers to farm in the south of the country.
+The South American country had moved on from being a Portuguese colony just two years prior, and the decision by Emperor Dom Pedro I to take in the immigrants was not just a goodwill gesture.
+He wanted them to fight, if necessary, against Brazil's enemies, but above all he needed settlers to farm in the country's south.

-"The end of slavery was in sight, and the question arose as to where to get new workers," historian Stefan Rinke from the Institute for Latin American Studies at Freie Universität Berlin told DW.
+"The end of slavery was in sight, and the question arose as to where to get new workers," said historian Stefan Rinke from the Institute for Latin American Studies at the Free University of Berlin.
 "People knew that slavery could no longer be maintained in the long term and that it was becoming increasingly difficult to obtain supplies due to the British blockade of the slave trade.
 And that's when they turned their attention to the German territories.
 They knew that there were many poor people there who were also under pressure to emigrate."

-"Progress was equated with Europeanization, both of customs and traditions, but also specifically of the population," says Rinke.
+"Progress was equated with Europeanization, both of customs and traditions, but also specifically of the population," Rinke told DW.
 "They wanted Europeans.
 And not all Europeans, but above all Central Europeans, because they were considered particularly virtuous, hardworking, ambitious and obedient — not unimportant if you wanted new subjects."

 "Here you get a piece of land the size of a county in Germany," a settler who emigrated to Brazil wrote enthusiastically to his family in 1827.